kiran-4444/zap-store/README.md

 ### **Key Features**

 - **In-Memory Storage Engine**: A thread-safe, lightning-fast engine using Go’s sync.Mutex for concurrent access.
-- **Basic Operations**: Supports Get, Set, and Del with robust error handling.
+- **Basic Operations**: Supports Get, Set, and Delete with robust error handling.
 - **Performance Optimized**: Achieves sub-50 ns/op for all operations on an Apple M1 (see ).
 - **Extensible Design**: Built with a pluggable StorageEngine interface to support future engines like Bitcask.
 - **Automated Benchmarking**: Includes a Makefile to run and save benchmark results with timestamps for performance tracking.